Age-Defying Secrets: The Best Skincare Routines for Women Over 60

 Gentle exfoliation, the removal of dead skin cells using exfoliation tools and chemicals, is a crucial component of aging skincare

-RELATED: 7 Best Powerful Non-Invasive Anti-Aging Treatments for Aging Skin
+RELATED: 10 Best Organic Anti-Aging Skincare Products for Youthful-Looking Skin

 Skin cell turnover slows down as people age.
 This high turnover makes it vital to remove dead skin cells & encourages your skin to replace those old cells with new ones.